 Royal Opera House at the cinema

 This is one of my favourite ways to watch opera: a comfy seat, a glass of wine, and, rather essential during long acts, easy loo access!
 I prefer to go to the independent cinemas to watch these (I recommend Curzon Cinemas), but cinemas all over the country participate in these live transmissions.
 During the interval, the presenters often go backstage where they interview members of the cast or the conductor.
-Students get 2 tickets for £10 on ROH cinema tickets.
-Just turn up in person on the day of the production.
-For a list of participating cinemas for students, click here.

 English National Opera at the Coliseum